 - Declare a moratorium on all new federal privatization;

-- Investigate all current contracts to determine if they result in accountability, quality of services, and savings;
+- Investigate all current contracts to determine if they result in accountability, quality of service, and savings;

 - Cut off all funding that promotes privatization globally, namely schemes contained in the work of the World Bank and the International Monetary Fund.